Frequently Asked Questions

 The story of the solo costume is similar to the story of the wig.
 You have to blame the world of intense modern competition for the desire to have a flashy costume.
 Everyone wants to stand out the most on stage and dressmakers want the promo of being worn by a top dancer.
 It's a symbiotic relationship forged in a multi-million dollar industry.
 That's it.
 That's the answer to the question.

-In decades gone by, the solo costume was slightly influenced by what everyday clothes looked like, with added knotwork and probably a shawl or cape to show that it was for the Irish culture.
+In decades gone by, the solo costume was your Sunday Best, with added knotwork and probably a shawl or cape to show that it was for the Irish culture.
 Then they got more definitively folksy.
 In fact, for a while in the mid-Twentieth Century, the costumes didn't radically change at all.

-The modern solo dress, like the curls, was basically standardized in the 1980s with the appearance of the stiff panels (sometimes split), heavy velvet, tons (and I mean tons) of embroidery, and a fancy headband.
+The modern solo dress, like the curls, was basically standardized in the 1980s with the appearance of the stiff panels (sometimes split), heavy velvet, dense embroidery (by hand and later machine), and a fancy headband.
 Still, though, the dresses were noticeably and undeniably meant for an Irish folk dance, and the silhouette remained similar until the later 90s, when the skirt started getting wide and neon.
-That's right, non-traditional fabrics and colors started showing up.
+That's right, non-traditional fabrics and colors became popular.
 So did sequins and rhinestones.
 There was still a strong Irish theme and lots of knotwork, though it might not be done in embroidery, or in any combination of colors meant to be seen by human eyeballs at one time.

 With Irish dance suddenly a global phenomenon, there was more money to be made.
+Certain dressmakers became Known and Desired.
 Grandma can't be hand-making these things anymore!

 Why are the legs tanned?

-Because no one has seen how offensively dark (or even kind of green) these little white girl legs get and twitter hasn't canceled it.
+Because no one outside of the community has seen how offensively dark (or even kind of green) these white girl legs get and twitter hasn't canceled it?

 What stage lights!
 Most of the time, dancers are at little local feiseanna in gyms and hotel ballrooms.
 Even at major competitions, the hall is fully lit!
-And I don't see ballerinas smearing fake tans on their bodies under real stage lights.
-Also, if they're so worried about being blown-out, they wouldn't wear white poodle socks with white laces and white tape anymore.
+And I don't see ballerinas with orange or green tans on their bodies under real stage lights.
+Also, if Irish dancers are so worried about being blown-out, they wouldn't wear white poodle socks with white laces and white tape anymore.
 That gets blown out.
-Solo dancers used to wear black tights more often.
-Why not go back to that if you're so worried?
-Hmmm?
+Solo dancers used to wear black tights more often, and they're standard in most shows.
+Why not go back to that?

 They show off our muscles!

 This isn't a body-building competition.
 Adjudicators aren't looking at a twelve-year-old's muscles like, oh wow amazing quads I'm ranking them first.
-The dresses are already perilously short as it is.
+The dresses are already perilously short in the back as it is.
 Let's not make it weirder.

-Some nebulous and not at all insulting idea that pale legs are less healthy.
+Some nebulous and not-at-all-insulting idea that pale legs look less healthy.

 Why the white tape and white laces?

 The first instances were people taping over the strap of their hardshoe in, like, 2010 or so.
-Which is weird, but not ugly.
-Then, for some reason, more and more of the top of the hardshoe was taped over, so that now they often look like spats sitting on a sliver of a black sole.
-Or, in the case of softshoes, white laces make it look like the dancer has big white feet.
+It had to do with reducing the profile of the hardshoe.
+Then, gradually, more and more of the top of the hardshoe was taped over, so that now they often look like spats sitting on a sliver of a black sole.
+Or, in the case of softshoes, white laces and tape make it look like the dancer has big white feet.
 And the extra silly thing is that the buckles dancers wear (sometimes on softshoes now) get totally lost in the white tape.
 Can't even see them.
-And you don't even want to know what the whole taped contraption looks like close-up.
-Mess.
+And you don't even want to know what the whole taped contraption looks like up close.

-Like wigs, solo costume trends, and tans, it's not a requirement to have white tape and laces on your shoes, but there's a fear that not doing these things will get you ranked lower in competition.
+Like wigs, solo costume trends, and tans, it's not a requirement to have white tape and laces on your shoes.
+You still see top dancers with black laces.
+But there's a fear that not doing these things will get you ranked lower in competition.
 Athletes can be very superstitious.

 It's not traditional anymore!